lawrennd/old_talks/_ml/modelling-things.md

 which features are important.
 For example, does smoking correlate with lung cancer?
 This explains the desire to write down the data as a matrix
 $\dataMatrix$.
-I think this view of data, whilst important at the time, is outdated when considering modern big data problems.
+I think this view of data, whilst important at the time, is outdated when considering modern big data problems.}

-The modern data analysis challenge is very different.
+\notes{The modern data analysis challenge is very different.
 We receive streaming data of varying provenance.
 If each number we receive is given by an observation $\dataScalar_i$, where $\dataScalar_i$ could be in the natural numbers, the real numbers or binary or in any processable form,